 Mission at Tenth: Issue 4

 The Los Angeles Review: Issue No. 11 (Spring '12)

 "The Way of Wounds" (non-fiction)

 The Florida Review: Native Issue 35.1

 Natanya Ann Pulley is half-Navajo, born Kiiyaa’aanii (Towering House Clan).
 Shicheii is Tachiinii (Red Running Into Water Clan).

-She is a pack animal and shares her home in Salt Lake City, Utah, with her husband JP, three rowdy dogs, and some dying fish.
-She tries to cook, but mostly reads, writes, watches both good and bad TV and loves Scrabble games on her robot phone.
+She is a pack animal and shares her home in Vermillion, SD, with her husband JP and two dogs (Mojo and Voodoo).
+She attempts cooking from time to time, but mostly reads, writes, watches both good and bad TV and loves Scrabble games on her robot phone.
+Natanya is plugged in.